Balochistan, Pakistan: Government and politics

 In common with the other provinces of Pakistan, Balochistan has a parliamentary form of government.
 The ceremonial head of the province is the Governor, who is appointed by the President of Pakistan on the advice of the provincial Chief Minister.
 The Chief Minister, the province's chief executive, is normally the leader of the largest political party or alliance of parties in the provincial assembly.

 The unicameral Provincial Assembly of Balochistan comprises 65 seats of which 11 are reserved for women and 3 reserved for non-Muslims.
 The judicial branch of government is carried out by the Balochistan High Court, which is based in Quetta and headed by a Chief Justice.

-Besides dominant Pakistan-wide political parties (such as the Pakistan Muslim League (N) and the Pakistan Peoples Party), Balochistan nationalist parties (such as the National Party and the Balochistan National Party (Mengal)) have been prominent in the province.
+Besides dominant Pakistan-wide political parties (such as the Pakistan Tehreek-e-Insaf, Pakistan Muslim League (N) and the Pakistan Peoples Party), Balochistan nationalist parties (such as the National Party and the Balochistan National Party (Mengal)) have been prominent in the province.

 Administrative divisions

 For administrative purposes, the province is divided into seven divisions: Kalat, Makran, Nasirabad, Quetta, Sibi, Zhob and Rakhshan.
 This divisional level was abolished in 2000, but restored after the 2008 election.
 Each division is under an appointed commissioner.
-The seven divisions are further subdivided into 33 districts:
+The seven divisions are further subdivided into 36 districts:

 As of June 2021, there are eight divisions.
 The eighth division, Loralai Division was created by bifurcating Zhob Division.

 Demographics

 Balochistan's population density is low due to the mountainous terrain and scarcity of water.
 In March 2012, preliminary census figures showed that the population of Balochistan, not including the districts of Khuzdar, Kech and Panjgur, had reached 13,162,222, an increase of 139.3% from 5,501,164 in 1998.
 The population constituted 6.85% of Pakistan's total population.
 This was the largest increase in population in any province of Pakistan during that time period, almost thrice the national increase of 46.9%.
 Official estimates of Balochistan's population grew from approximately 7.45 million in 2003 to 7.8 million in 2005.
-The 2017 Census enumerated a population of 12,344,408.
+The 2023 Census enumerated a population of 14,894,402.